 Answer: The answer to this question has many facets.
 First, there is no doubt the religious leaders of Israel were responsible for Jesus’ death.
 Matthew 26:3-4 tells us that “the chief priests, and the scribes, and the elders of the people, assembled together to the palace of the high priest, who was called Caiaphas.
 And they consulted so that they might take Jesus by guile and kill Him.”
 The Jewish leaders demanded of the Romans that Jesus be put to death (Matthew 27:22-25).
 They couldn’t continue to allow Him to work signs and wonders because it threatened their position and place in the religious society they dominated (John 11:47-50), so “they plotted to put Him to death” (John 11:53).

 The Romans were the ones who actually crucified Him (Matthew 27:27–37).
 Crucifixion was a Roman method of execution, authorized and carried out by the Romans under the authority of Pontius Pilate, the Roman governor who sentenced Jesus.
 Roman soldiers drove the nails into His hands and feet, Roman troops erected the cross, and a Roman solider pierced His side (Matthew 27:27–35).

 The people of Israel were also complicit in the death of Jesus.
 They were the ones who shouted, “Crucify Him!
 Crucify Him!” as He stood on trial before Pilate (Luke 23:21).
 They also cried for the thief Barabbas to be released instead of Jesus (Matthew 27:21).
-Peter confirmed this in Acts 2:22-23 when he told the men of Israel “you have taken by lawless hands, have crucified and put to death” Jesus of Nazareth] to death by nailing Him to the cross.”
+Peter confirmed this in Acts 2:22-23 when he told the men of Israel: “you, with the help of wicked men, put [Jesus of Nazareth] to death by nailing Him to the cross.”
 In fact, the murder of Jesus was a conspiracy involving Rome, Herod, the Jewish leaders and the people of Israel, a diverse group of people who never worked together on anything before or since, but who came together this one time to plot and carry out the unthinkable – the murder of the son of God.